 - The team’s culinary skills vary drastically.
 While the task of trying a new restaurant or recipe spurred some to try their hand at a gourmet meal (looking at you, Aubrie), it encouraged others to try that $14 breakfast scramble from a local cafe they’d been eyeing.

 - We all strive to have a green thumb.
 For participating, everyone received a hand-potted succulent lovingly shipped by our intern-extraordinaire, Corinne.
 Some have tended to their little succulent with a tender hand, while others have let theirs wither away almost immediately.

 Our three raffle winners won prizes related to wellness after our month’s activity.
 We gave out a relaxation gift basket, a grocery store gift card, and a weighted blanket to the lucky winners.
 More importantly, we hope we encouraged our workforce to continue healthy habits throughout the year.

 Wellness helps to foster support, connectedness, and healthy habits for our employees throughout the year.
 We’re excited to keep offering wellness challenges quarterly.
 An added bonus – our team loves doing them!
-In the words of our Digital Media Manager Mike Svetlic the day our step challenge ended, “Let’s start the next competition on Monday!”
+In the words of one team member the day our step challenge ended, “Let’s start the next competition on Monday!”